 Paying too much attention to trolls

-Trolls are everywhere nowadays, and there are sometimes going to be those that either want to find something to be offended at or will try to embroil you in a heated argument, just for the sake of it.
+Trolls are everywhere nowadays and there will normally always be someone that is either looking for something to find offensive at, or will try to lure you into in a heated argument, just for the sake of it.

-While not every online altercation can be considered trolling - sometimes a difference of opinion can lead to healthy discussion – here are a few ways you can combat trolls should they appear on your profile.
+While not every negative online interaction can be considered trolling - sometimes a difference of opinion can lead to healthy discussion – here are a few ways you can combat trolls should they appear on your profile.

-Ignore or block the perpetrator.
+Ignore or block them.
 If someone comments something controversial or just plain irritating on your feed, try not to get involved in a debate with them.
-Just as your parents would say of the playground bully, ignore them.
+Just as your parents would say about the playground bully, ignore them.
 If they’re particularly persistent, you can even block or report them if you need to.

 Take control of your profile.
 If you’re being harassed by trolls or just want some additional privacy, update your profile settings so that you can a) control who accesses and engages with your profile and b) limit who can send you friend requests.